 The guide shows real-life example of the best and worst of what we have found on-site, allowing you to ensure you’re building an airtight dwelling and giving you a great point of reference to check over before your test visit.

-For more information on Air Tightness Testing, how to pass, and when you need to have them carried out, scroll down to our Air Tightness FAQ’s
+For more information on Air Tightness Testing, how to pass and when you need to have them carried out, scroll down to our Air Tightness FAQ’s

 Frequently Asked Questions

 An air tightness test measures the level of air leakage in a dwelling.
 The test is used in the SAP calculation (or SBEM calculation if the building is commercial) to help the building achieve the emissions and fabric efficiency targets.
 The worst allowable case in the UK is 10m3h1m2 however most SAP/SBEM calculations will have a target of around 5m3h1m2 or lower to ensure that the emissions target in SAP is achieved.
+Passishaus targets are much more stringent with a target of 0.6ACH (air changes per hour and based on building volume).

 Air leakage occurs through gaps and cracks in the building fabric, this allows heat to escape and therefore increases annual heating bills, CO2 emissions and reduces comfort levels.